shiraWeiss/NYC-MLProject/README.md

 # NYC-MLProject

-This repository was used by Shira Weiss and Dor Bachar while working on their project in ML, as part of their Bachelor's Degree in C.S.
+This repository was used by Shira Weiss and Dor Bachar while working on their project in ML, as part of their Bachelor's Degree in C.S. at the Technion.

 The project's purpose is to try and build a model that will predict prices for apartments in New-York, based on data from the apartments' environment, rather than data on the apartments itself.